AlisterTA/Persian-text-to-speech/README.md

 To speed up the training speech and reduce CPU usage I first preprocessed all audio files (using Fourier’s Transform to convert our audio data to the frequency domain).
 Extracting the audio spectrogram on the fly is expensive.

-I implemented the models in Tensorflow and they were trained on a single Nvidia GTX 1050Ti with 4GB memory (a batch size of 32 for TEXT2MEL and 8 for SSRN ).
+I implemented the models in Tensorflow and they were trained on a single Nvidia GTX 1050Ti with 4GB memory (a batch size of 32 for text to spectrogram and 8 for super resolution network ).

 In the following figure the learned character embeddings is shown: